Dhaka Senior Division Football League: History

-Dhaka Senior Division League (2007–present)

 In 2007, the B.League was launched as the country's new top-tier and first ever professional football league by the Bangladesh Football Federation.
-The B.League now known as the Bangladesh Premier League, allows clubs outside of Dhaka to participate, as BFF attempted to decentralise domestic football.
+The B.League now known as the Bangladesh Football League, allows clubs outside of Dhaka to participate, as BFF attempted to decentralise domestic football.
 With the introduction of the new top-tier, the Dhaka Premier Division League was merged with the Dhaka First Division League (second-tier 1993–2007), and re-introduced as the country's new second-tier, Dhaka Senior Division Football League.
 In 2012, after the introduction of a second-tier professional football league, the Bangladesh Championship League, which is also open to clubs outside of Dhaka, it became the third-tier.
 The winner and runner-up of the semi-professional league will enter professional football through the Bangladesh Championship League, while the bottom three teams will be relegated to the Dhaka Second Division League.